axieax/krwm-tools/README.md

 **Client Setup**:
 1. Install dependencies with `pip install client/requirements.txt`
-1. Start the program with the -r or --remote flag: `python client/main.py -r [OPTIONAL: server_address] [OPTIONAL: server_port]`
+1. Start the program with the -r or --remote flag: `python client/main.py -r [OPTIONAL: server_host] [OPTIONAL: server_port]`

-Note: if no server_address is specified, the client will try to find the server on localhost.
+Note: if no server_host is specified, the client will try to find the server on localhost.
 Extracted data will also be placed in the client's `Documents\KrwmTools\Client Logs` directory.